-2) Another secret for making a small room appear bigger is using very small tiles, seeing so many small tiles tricks the brain into thinking the room is actually larger than it really is.
+2) Another secret for making a small room appear bigger is using very small tiles, seeing so many small tiles tricks the brain into thinking the room is actually larger than it happens to be.

 3) Using a focal point such as a motif or mosaic tile medallion at the far end of a narrow room will take the eye off of how limited your space is as well as make the room interesting.

-4) Using straight lay in a narrow room will make the room look even more narrow because our eyes will naturally pick up on the grout lines as parallel to the walls and see it as a smaller space.
+4) Using the straight lay tile pattern in a narrow room will make the room look even more narrow because our eyes will naturally pick up on the grout lines as parallel to the walls and see it as a smaller space.
 Using the diagonal pattern is a better idea.

-5) Don’t combine too many different patterns, it will look to busy.
-Keep it simple by choosing 1 or 2.
+5) While it can be tempting, don’t combine too many different patterns, it will look to busy.
+Keep it simple by choosing only 1 or 2.

-6) Keep it simple when choosing tile materials, using 3 different materials or less will look much better and will add to affect o your pattern as opposed to taking away from it.
+6) Keep it simple when choosing tile materials, using 3 different materials or less will look much better and will add to affect of your pattern as opposed to taking away from it.